ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-13-Fuzz-Week-Day1-:-configure-objdump-from-binutils.md

 so let's start Day1.

-we started with some motivation that security research is about continuously failing like when you get a target that's too hard or you can't find any bugs or you don't have a way of emulating the target or you can't get the coverage or AFL doesn't work on it or it uses a custom compiler that you can't use existing instrumentation so it is okay to fail.
+We started with some motivation that security research is about continuously failing like when you get a target that's too hard or you can't find any bugs or you don't have a way of emulating the target or you can't get the coverage or AFL doesn't work on it or it uses a custom compiler that you can't use existing instrumentation so it is okay to fail.

-in this series, he wanted to show how it easy to write your own fuzzer  and how you don't really need to be tied to a tool that's tied to a system (like AFL) because you can quickly make a new fuzzer for a different environment.
+In this series, He wanted to show how it easy to write your own fuzzer and how you don't really need to be tied to a tool that's tied to a system (like AFL) because you can quickly make a new fuzzer for a different environment.